Oyster card: Touching out penalties

 Card users sometimes forget to touch in or touch out, are unable to find the yellow readers or it may be too crowded to touch out.
-Such card users have either received penalty fares by revenue inspectors, been charged a maximum cash fare, or been prosecuted in courts which can issue high penalties.
+Such card users have either received penalty fares by revenue inspectors, been charged a maximum fare, or been prosecuted in courts which can issue high penalties.
 Card users are also penalised for touching in and out of the same station within a two-minute period, and charged the maximum possible fare from that station.

-The system also applies two penalty fares (one for touching in, and one for touching out) to passengers who touch in and touch out at the same station after 20 minutes; this is due to the system assuming that, after such a long delay, the passenger has travelled to another station and returned without touching in or out at the other station, when in reality the passenger might simply have been waiting for a train, baulked at the long waiting time and exited.
+The system also applies two maximum fares (one for touching in, and one for touching out) to passengers who touch in and touch out at the same station after 30 minutes; this is due to the system assuming that, after such a long delay, the passenger has travelled to another station and returned without touching in or out at the other station, when in reality the passenger might simply have been waiting for a train, baulked at the long waiting time and exited.